 With approximately 1,200 undergraduate and 1,200 graduate students, the School of Electrical and Computer Engineering is one of the largest EE/CmpE programs in the USA.
 Because of the large numbers of both students and faculty, we have established certain policies and procedures in order to operate efficiently.
 Students should consult this manual and the ECE Graduate Affairs Office staff for policy, procedure and advisement information.
 Guidance provided by fellow students may not be the most up to date and may be unreliable.

 For graduate students, the primary contact with the administration of the School will be through the Graduate Affairs Office, which is located in Room W-208 of the Van Leer (ECE) Building.
-The Graduate Affairs Office is administered by the Associate Chair for Graduate Affairs, Professor George Riley.
-Professor David Hertling, Emeritus Associate Chair for Graduate Affairs, works part time and assists with many of the responsibilities of the office.
-The staff in the office consists of Mr. Tristin Carmichael, Ms. Ashley Johnson, Dr. Daniela Staiculescu, Ms. Tasha Torrence, and Ms. Jacqueline D. Trappier.
+The Graduate Affairs Office is administered by the Associate Chair for Graduate Affairs, Professor Benjamin Klein.
+The staff in the office consists of Dr. Tristin Carmichael, Ms. Tschnadia Robinson, Dr. Daniela Staiculescu, Ms. Tasha Torrence, and Ms. Jacqueline D. Trappier.

 The primary functions of the ECE Graduate Affairs Office are:

 - Process and make recommendations to the Graduate Admissions Office of the Institute on all applications for admission to the graduate program.

 - Process and make recommendations to the ECE school chair on all applications for financial assistance in support of graduate programs.

 - Initiate and maintain a file on each incoming graduate student.